javascript-tutorial/en.javascript.info/1-js/05-data-types/06-iterable/article.md

 ## Iterables and array-likes [#array-like]

-There are two official terms that look similar, but are very different.
+Two official terms look similar, but are very different.
 Please make sure you understand them well to avoid the confusion.

 - *Iterables* are objects that implement the `Symbol.iterator` method, as described above.
 - *Array-likes* are objects that have indexes and `length`, so they look like arrays.

-When we use JavaScript for practical tasks in browser or other environments, we may meet objects that are iterables or array-likes, or both.
+When we use JavaScript for practical tasks in a browser or any other environment, we may meet objects that are iterables or array-likes, or both.

 For instance, strings are both iterable (`for..of` works on them) and array-like (they have numeric indexes and `length`).

-But an iterable may be not array-like.
-And vice versa an array-like may be not iterable.
+But an iterable may not be array-like.
+And vice versa an array-like may not be iterable.

 For example, the `range` in the example above is iterable, but not array-like, because it does not have indexed properties and `length`.